banjilawal/chessbot/README.md

 ---
 ## About the Project
-Unblock is a game similar to Rushour.
+Podscape is a game similar to Rushour.

 ---
 ## Screenshots